Chat Completions API¶

 DeepSeek models with reasoning capabilities are automatically handled—their chain-of-thought reasoning appears in reasoning_content fields without any special configuration, just like DeepSeek's native chat completions endpoint.

-Documentation: DeepSeek API - Chat Completions
+See DeepSeek API - Chat Completions for more information about DeepSeek's reasoning capabilities.

 What You Get: